Maddof/tictactoe-web/README.md

 ## Potential improvements

-Instead of only playing vs AI, one could add functionality for also playing vs human, 1vs1.
+Instead of only playing vs AI, one could add functionality for also playing vs human, player vs player mode.

 **Style of the game:** This game is usually played with pen and paper.
 I could maybe return and change the styling and animations to resemble pen and paper to give it a more nostalgic feel.